 Armstrong Number Program in Python: Easy Code with Explanation

 An Armstrong number is a unique number that is equivalent to the total of its digits, each of which is raised to the power of its number of digits.
 Understanding this concept is a great way to practice programming fundamentals like loops, conditionals, and mathematical operations.
-In this blog, we will explore how to write an Armstrong number program in Python that checks whether a given number is an Armstrong number.
-This program is not only a fun challenge but also helps sharpen problem-solving skills and deepen your grasp of Python programming.
+This comprehensive guide explores how to write an Armstrong number program in Python that checks whether a given number is an Armstrong number using multiple approaches.

 What is an Armstrong number?

-It is also called a Narcissistic number or Pluperfect Digital Invariant (PPDI), a number that equals the sum of its digits, with each digit raised to the power of the total number of digits.
-These numbers are interesting in mathematics and also the Armstrong number program in Python, and are used to practice loops, recursion, and mathematical operations.
+An Armstrong number, also called a Narcissistic number or Pluperfect Digital Invariant (PPDI), is a number that equals the sum of its digits, with each digit raised to the power of the total number of digits.
+These numbers are interesting in mathematics and are used in Python programming to practice loops, recursion, and mathematical operations.

 For an n-digit number, an Armstrong number follows this rule: